Arizona Border Town: What is it like to live by and visit Naco, Mexico?

 Arizona Border TownCattle in Arizona with the Huachuca Mountains

 Living in an Arizona border town is relatively quiet.
 Walking outside, you might hear an occasional neigh from a horse or a cattle snort.
 At night, you can listen to crickets loud as can be and the occasional cries of a coyote in the distance.
 It is very peaceful here, and it is rare to hear a border patrol helicopter flying by.
-But, the one thing that is for sure is that the border patrol has a presence here.
+But the one thing that is certain is that the border patrol has a presence here.
 You will see the border patrol trucks driving up and down the roads, and on sunny days, you can even see the Aerostat flying high above Fort Huachuca, keeping an eagle eye on the comings and goings along the border wall.
-White cow in Arizona with the Mule MountainsTethered Aerostat Radar System (TARS) over Sierra Vista, AZ

 I’m not sure how these border towns are in regular times, but with the current COVID climate, things look dismal.
-There are a lot of buildings boarded up and closed on both sides of the border wall.
+Many buildings are boarded up and closed on both sides of the border wall.
 Not sure if these are recent or have been like this for a while.
-But, one significant observation is that there aren’t many people walking around or visiting these towns.
-Which I find disappointing as there is a considerable amount of history down here that is begging to be explored and enjoyed from the historical Camp Naco (home of the Buffalo Soldiers) to the copper mines in Bisbee.
-Closed buildings in Naco: Arizona border town
+But, one significant observation is that few people are walking around or visiting these towns.
+This is disappointing as a considerable amount of history down here is begging to be explored and enjoyed, from the historical Camp Naco (home of the Buffalo Soldiers) to the copper mines in Bisbee.

 Process for Crossing Back and Forth to Naco, MexicoHeather in Naco, Mexico